Background pattern

 Do not take Sorafenib Stada

-• If you are allergicto sorafenib or to any of the other ingredients of this medicine (listed in section 6).
+• If you are allergicto sorafenib or any of the other ingredients of this medicine (listed in section 6).

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take sorafenib.
+Talk to your doctor or pharmacist before starting to take sorafenib.

 Be especially careful with Sorafenib Stada

-• If you have chest pain or heart problems.Your doctor may decide to temporarily or completely stop treatment.
+• If you have chest pain or heart problems.
+Your doctor may decide to interrupt treatment temporarily or completely.

-• If you have severe liver failure.You may experience more severe side effects when taking this medicine.
+• If you have severe liver failure.
+You may experience more severe side effects when taking this medicine.

-• If you experience the following symptoms, contact your doctor immediately, as they may be a potentially life-threatening condition: nausea, difficulty breathing, irregular heartbeats, muscle cramps, seizures, cloudy urine, and fatigue.These may be caused by a group of metabolic complications that can occur during cancer treatment, which are caused by the breakdown products of dying cancer cells (tumor lysis syndrome [TLS]) and may cause changes in kidney function and acute kidney injury (see also section 4: Possible side effects).
+• If you experience the following symptoms, contact your doctor immediately, as it may be a potentially life-threatening condition: nausea, difficulty breathing, irregular heartbeats, muscle cramps, seizures, cloudy urine, and fatigue.
+These may be caused by a group of metabolic complications that can occur during cancer treatment, which are caused by the breakdown products of dying cancer cells (tumor lysis syndrome [TLS]) and may cause changes in kidney function and acute kidney failure (see also section 4: Possible side effects).

-Inform your doctor if any of these aspects affect you.You may need treatment for them, or your doctor may decide to change your sorafenib dose or stop treatment completely (see also section 4: Possible side effects).
+Tell your doctor if any of these aspects affect you.
+You may need treatment for them, or your doctor may decide to change your dose of sorafenib, or interrupt treatment completely (see also section 4: Possible side effects).

 Children and adolescents

-Other medicines and sorafenib
+Other medicines and Sorafenib

-• Rifampicin, neomicin, or other medicines used to treat infections(antibiotics)
+• Rifampicin, neomycin, or other medicines used to treat infections (antibiotics)

-• Dexamethasone, acorticosteroidused for various diseases
+• Dexamethasone, a corticosteroid used for various diseases

-• Doxorubicin, capecitabine, docetaxel, paclitaxel, and irinotecan, forcancer treatment
+• Doxorubicin, capecitabine, docetaxel, paclitaxel, and irinotecan, for cancer treatment

-• Digoxin, a treatment formild to moderate heart failure
+• Digoxin, a treatment for mild to moderate heart failure

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

-Do not breastfeed during treatment with sorafenib, as this medicine may interfere with the growth and development of your baby.
+Do not breast-feed during treatment with sorafenib, as this medicine may interfere with the growth and development of your baby.

-Driving and operating machines
+Driving and using machines

 Sorafenib Stada contains sodium

-This medicine contains less than 1 mmol (23 mg) of sodium per tablet, which is essentially “sodium-free”.
+This medicine contains less than 1mmol of sodium (23 mg) per tablet, which is essentially “sodium-free”.

 This is equivalent to a daily dose of 800 mg or four tablets a day.

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again..
+Follow exactly the instructions of administration of this medicine indicated by your doctor.
+In case of doubt, consult your doctor or pharmacist again.

-If you take more Sorafenib Stadathan you should
+If you take more Sorafenib Stada than you should

-If you forgot to take Sorafenib Stada
+If you forget to take Sorafenib Stada

 Very common: